-- (1) The regulations may declare any provision of this Act or the regulations that relates to an incorporated legal practice to be a Corporations legislation displacement provision for the purposes of section 5G of the Corporations Act 2001 of the Commonwealth. - (2) The regulations may declare any matter relating to an incorporated legal practice that is prohibited, required, authorised or permitted by or under this Act or the regulations to be an excluded matter for the purposes of section 5F of the Corporations Act 2001 of the Commonwealth in relation to - (a) the whole of the Corporations legislation; or - (b) a specified provision of the Corporations legislation; or - (c) the Corporations legislation other than a specified provision; or - (d) the Corporations legislation otherwise than to a specified extent. - (3) In this section - matter includes act, omission, body, person or thing.
+- (1) The regulations may declare any provision of this Act or the regulations that relates to an incorporated legal practice to be a Corporations legislation displacement provision for the purposes of section 5G of the Corporations Act 2001 of the Commonwealth. - The regulations may declare any matter relating (2) to an incorporated legal practice that is prohibited, required, authorised or permitted by or under this Act or the regulations to be an excluded matter for the purposes of section 5F of Corporations Act the 2001 of the Commonwealth in relation to - - (a) the whole of the Corporations legislation; or - (b) a specified provision of the Corporations legislation; or - (c) the Corporations legislation other than a specified provision; or - (d) the Corporations legislation otherwise than to a specified extent. - In this section (3)

+matter includes act, omission, body, person or thing.